blueraymusic/TeamManage/replit.md

 - June 24, 2025.
 Updated legal pages to match main site theme with light gradient backgrounds instead of dark theme
 - June 24, 2025.
 Redesigned contact sections in legal pages with enhanced card-based layout, availability indicators, and improved visual hierarchy
 - June 24, 2025.
 Replaced all mailto links with popup contact forms across landing, Privacy Policy, and Terms of Service pages for better user experience
+- June 25, 2025.
+Implemented scrollable team members list with 4 visible members at a time for better organization management
 ```

 ## User Preferences